makks129/nodejs-finance/README.md

 # nodejs-finance - API for managing your personal portfolio

 ### Idea
 Create an API to track your assets, asset price changes and transaction history.
-Additional features can be implemented, as automatic Dollar-cost averaging (DCA) once every certain period, integrations with 3rd party APIs, and more.
+Additional features can be implemented, as automatic dollar-cost averaging (DCA) once every certain period, integrations with 3rd party APIs, and more.

 __Note:__

-- __This is a test project!
-Private keys wouldn't be commited to git otherwise.__
+- __This is a simple demo project, which is still work in progress and has a lot to improve.__
-- __This project is work in progress and has a lot to improve.__
+- __For demo purposes private keys are commited to git.__

 ---